Injuries at Sea—Jones Act Claims

 Make Sure Your Jones Act Claim Is Successful

 There are numerous complications and nuances involved with these definitions and the Jones Act process.
 To add to the challenges, many employers, insurance companies and “company doctors” will work to minimize the amount of compensation you receive even if you qualify.
 The attorneys at Hofmann & Schweitzer have the knowledge, experience, and tenacity to make sure you get full compensation in your case.
 We have helped many injured seamen just like you obtain the maximum amount of compensation they deserve, and we may be able to help in your case.
 Additionally, our legal team has authored a free book to help seaman understand their situation and legal options.
 Request a copy of Are You a Seaman Injured in a Maritime Accident?
 Know Your Rights to get started.Marine injuries are serious and can have lasting consequences for injured workers and their families.
 The stakes are high, and you need an experienced advocate who will fight for you.
 Do not wait.
-Call the New York office of Hofmann & Schweitzer today at 212-465-8840 or fill out the contact form on this page to schedule a consultation with one of our attorneys.
+Contact us online or call us directly at 800.362.9329 to schedule a consultation with one of our attorneys.